In His Words

 the number of men saved and lifted up.

-independence is the foundation of political independence...we
+it seems, that economic independence is the foundation of

-must act in these matters before others from foreign lands
+political independence...we must act in these matters before

-of all wealth.
+ownership is the foundation of all wealth.

 e